-Value is a powerful visual element which refers to how light or dark a color is.
-You can promote harmony in your painting by uniting colors which are under a tight or compressed value range.
+Value is a powerful visual element that refers to how light or dark a color is.
+You can promote harmony in your painting by uniting colors that are under a tight or compressed value range.
 For example, a group of light colors has a certain harmony because they are all light.
 The same goes for a group of dark colors or colors within the middle-value range.

 [Exercise] Place several different colors on your palette and observe the strong contrast between the colors.
 Then gradually add more white to each color.
 Notice how when more white is added, the more in harmony the colors appear to be.

 The painting below by Joaquín Sorolla, on the other hand, is united mostly under a dark value range, except the burst of light around the middle.

 The painting in grayscale gives a better idea of how dark all the colors in shadow are.